ElementAstro/Sodium/doc/index.md

 The `dither` method allows the client to request a random shift of the lock position by +/- PIXELS on each of the RA and Dec axes.
 If the RA\_ONLY parameter is true, or if the Dither RA Only option is set in the Brain, the dither will only be on the RA axis.
 The PIXELS parameter is multiplied by the Dither Scale value in the Brain.

 Like the `guide` method, the `dither` method takes a `SETTLE` object parameter.
-PHD will send `Settling` and `SettleDone` events to indicate when guiding has stabilized after the dither.
+LGuider will send `Settling` and `SettleDone` events to indicate when guiding has stabilized after the dither.

 Example
 ```